jes-bro/kotlin-ml-translation/README.md

 figured it out.
 I also learned that zip exists in kotlin, and I think its cool that a for each can be a one liner.
 I didn't expect to have to print matrices row by row.
 Overall, I spent a lot of time on this.
 It was a fun process though, lookin at my A1.ipynb and then basically translating to kotlin line-by-line.
 It was like a fun puzzle to solve.
 Plus I learned a lot through doing that puzzle.
 I really like the when structure for whatever reason.
 I find it really intuitive, even though its basically just a switch statement.
 I also learned how to use maven to install libraries, and how to use the build.gradle file kind of.
 I still don't completely understand how build.gradle works and why you need that and the maven library install to the external libraries directory.

+Also there's a chance I have a lot of extraneous files in this repo.